-Like walnuts, chestnuts are another nut that you can easily find in many parts of the USA.
+Like walnuts, chestnuts are another nut you can easily find in many parts of the USA.
 Just be warned that there is a difference between horse chestnuts and sweet chestnuts.

 Daylilies don’t have bulbs like other lilies.
 They have little tubers that look like sweet potatoes.
 Guess what?
-They taste like a sweet potato too!
+They taste like sweet potatoes too!
 Saute the tubers in butter or boil and mash them.
 Don’t eat the tubers raw because it can give you indigestion.

 Chickweed (Stellaria media)

 Chickweed is a plant that gardeners spend a lot of time trying to get rid of.
-But, in a survival situation, you will be really glad that this plant is there.
+But, in a survival situation, you will be glad that this plant is there.
 It grows pretty much anywhere that there is moist, rich soil.
 The stem, leaves, and flowers are all edible and can be eaten raw as a salad.

 Got a marshy area near where you live?
-Go grab some of the cattails growing there and pull up their roots.
+Grab some of the cattails growing there and pull up their roots.
 The roots are edible and taste pretty good when roasted, boiled, or baked (a bit like a potato).
 You can also eat the center of the stalks when they are still young in the spring.

 There are a bunch of edible mushrooms which can be found in urban areas, like the shaggy mane mushroom and fairy ring mushroom.
-I’d be cautious about eating mushrooms you find though.
+I’d be cautious about eating mushrooms, you find, though.
 Some mushrooms are highly poisonous and can resemble edible species.